Malwarebytes Privacy VPN Review 2025: A Great Beginner VPN

 VPN protocol

-WireGuard also runs better on mobile devices and offers faster speeds and more reliable connections.
+WireGuard is optimized for mobile devices and offers faster speeds and more reliable connections.

 Test results